Critics Warn of Expanding Government Powers

 A Debate That Extends Beyond Child Safety

-While the government has framed Bill C-34 as a child protection measure, critics contend that the legislation could have implications reaching far beyond youth online safety.
+While the government has framed Bill C-34 as a child protection measure, opponents contend that the legislation could have implications reaching far beyond youth online safety.
 They argue the bill is part of a broader trend toward increased regulation of online platforms and digital communications.